-name is the name that will appear in the landscape tab of the configuration window for this landscape type should be old\style for the multiple image method.

-description gives a short description visible in the selection panel.
-The text will be superseded by optional description. <lang>.utf8 files.

-nbsidetex is the number of side textures for the landscape.

-tex0 ... tex<nbsidetex-1> are the side texture file names.
-These should exist in the textures / landscapes / landscape directory in PNG format.

-light0 ... light<nbsidetex-1> are optional textures.
+- name is the name that will appear in the landscape tab of the configuration window for this landscape - type should be old\style for the multiple image method. - author lists the author(s) responsible for images and composition. - description gives a short description visible in the selection panel.
+The text will be superseded by optional description.<lang>.utf8 files. - nbsidetex is the number of side textures for the landscape. - tex0 ... tex<nbsidetex-1> are the side texture file names.
+These should exist in the textures / landscapes / landscape directory in PNG format. - v0.13.1 light0 ... light<nbsidetex-1> are optional textures.
 If they exist, they are used as overlays on top of the respective tex<...> files and represent nocturnal illumination, e.g. street lamps, lit windows, red dots on towers, sky glow by city light pollution, ...
 Empty (black) panels can be omitted.
 They are rendered exactly over the tex<...> files even when the PNG files have different size.
 If you need your light pollution higher in the sky, you must use a spherical or fisheye landscape.